 Process and Packaging

-• Through 2019 we undertook a comprehensive review of our packaging to help minimise waste and eliminate unnecessary plastic.
-In 2020 we launched compostable packaging for our retail packs based on a unique zero waste design for the consumer.
-We also upgraded all packaging for our direct lab services to resuable and compostable packaging, reducing our waste to landfill by around 75%.
-More info
+- In 2020 we launched compostable packaging for our retail packs based on a unique zero waste design for the consumer.
+We also upgraded all packaging for our direct lab services to reusable and compostable packaging, reducing our waste to landfill by around 75%.

 Caring for Dung Beetles